-The power supplies are located at the rear of the switch chassis.
-Refer to "OmniSwitch 6560 Chassis Details" for more information on component locations.
-If a second power supply is installed the two power supplies will load share.
+OmniSwitch 6860 power supplies are located at the rear of the switch chassis.
+Refer to "OmniSwitch 6860 Chassis Details" for more information on component locations.
+Two slots are provided.
+If a second power supply is installed, it will assume a standby role.

-Please note that the chassis does not provide an on/off switch.
+Please note that the OS6860 does not provide an on/off switch.
 Connecting an installed power supply to a power source will boot the switch.
 Likewise, disconnecting all installed power supplies from a power source will power off the switch.